girardi69/AWS_BigData/IoT Core Device.md

 ## IoT

+- go on `Manage`
+- click on `Things`
-- Register a thing
+- click button `Register a thing`
-- Create a single thing
+-Click button `Create a single thing`
-- give it the name: `store-sensor-seattle-1`
+- give it the name: `store-sensor-seattle-1` -- vehicle-turin-1

 - Click button `Create a type` and open the new window:
-- Name it `sensor`
+- Name it `sensor` -- vehicle
 - Describe it `A sensor for a store`
-- Go ahead and `Create thing type`
+- Go ahead and click button `Create thing type`

+## Add this thing to a group
-- Add the thing to a Group by creating it in the new window
-- Click button `Create a thing group`
+- Add the thing to a Group by clicking the button `Create group`
 - Parent Group: `Groups/`
-- Name: `Seattle`
+- Name: `Seattle` Turin
-- Description: `Things in Seattle`
+- Description: `Things in Seattle` -- Vehicles in Turin
 - Attribute Key: `city`
-- Value: `Seattle`
+- Value: `Seattle` Turin
 - Click Button `Create thing group`

 ## IoT Authentication and Authorization